awsdocs/aws-codebuild-user-guide/doc_source/report-create.md

 1. Configure the buildspec file of your project with test report informaton:

    1. Add a `reports:` section and specify the name for your report group\.
 CodeBuild creates a report group for you using your project name and the name you specified in the format `project-name`\-`report-group-name-in-buildspec`\.
-If you already have a report group you want to use, specify its ARN\. \(If you use its name instead of its ARN, CodeBuild creates a new report group\.\) For more information, see [Reports Syntax in the Buildspec File](build-spec-ref.md#reports-buildspec-file)\.
+If you already have a report group you want to use, specify its ARN\. \(If you use its name instead of its ARN, CodeBuild creates a new report group\.\) For more information, see [Reports Syntax in the buildspec file](build-spec-ref.md#reports-buildspec-file)\.

    1. Under the report group, specify the location of the files that store test results\.
 If you use more than one report group, specify test result file locations for each one\.
 A new test report is created each time your build project runs\.
 For more information, see [Specify Test Files](report-group-test-cases.md)\.